How to build WordPress on AWS

 mysql >database wp_test_db;

-If this continues, the created user (wp_user) will not be able to operate the database (wp_test_db), so grant privileges.
+If left as is, the created user (wp_user) will not be able to operate the database (wp_test_db), so we will grant it permissions

 mysql >grant all privileges on wp_test_db.* to wp_user@'localhost';